Back to all posts

 Safety is always the most important step in any plumbing project.
 Before you even think about touching that old valve, you need to shut off the main water supply to your house.
 Once the main is off, open a faucet on the lowest level of your home (like a basement sink) to drain any remaining water from the pipes.
 This will minimize mess and prevent a surprise shower.
 Place your bucket and towels under the sink where you’ll be working.
 If you ever find yourself in a situation that feels out of control, don’t hesitate to call for emergency plumbing help.
 It’s always better to be safe than sorry.

-Step-by-Step: Removing the Old and Installing the New
+How to Remove the Old Valve and Install the New

 With your space prepped, it’s time for the main event.
 Start by using your pipe cutter to make a clean, straight cut on the pipe to remove the old valve.
 Once it’s off, wipe the end of the pipe clean.
 Now, grab your new push-to-connect valve.
 These fittings are designed for a simple installation—just push the valve firmly onto the end of the pipe until it clicks or stops.
 It should feel secure.
 That’s it!
 Once the new valve is in place, you can slowly turn the main water supply back on and check carefully for any leaks around the new connection.